COSI-Lab/book/src/guides/cosi_accounts.md

 ### Creating a Kerberos Principal

 There are two ways of creating a Kerberos Principal.
-Perferrably use your _/admin_ principal to sign into `kadmin` on any service.
+Preferably use your _/admin_ principal to sign into `kadmin` on any service.
 Or if for some reason you don't have a _/admin_ principal; you should become root on Talos and sign into kadmin using the `kadmin.local` command.

 Sign into [Talos](../infrastructure/servers/talos.md)